gustavkkk/blockchain/README.md

 # What is this repository for?

-  This repository is for blockchain developers,especially cryptocurrency exchange developers.
+  This repository is for blockchain developers,especially for cryptocurrency exchange developers.
 It covers how to install cryptocurrency daemons/wallet, how to test them.
 And It also contains problems what I encountered while developing cryptocurrency exchange.

 # Brainstorming/Sharing Ideas